bkorkut/ft_irc/server/notes.md

 ✅ Change server's general user delete section to call QUIT for deleting users (so that it deletes channels too and sends quit messages)
 	(call QUIT everywhere, change removeClient to work with a fd instead of idx, fixes segfault occurring in msgToAll when quiting a with a channel only you are in)

-Add password check for mode +k in JOIN
+✅ Add password check for mode +k in JOIN
+✅ Fix MODE to show channel key too
+	(changed the inside of Channel::getModes)
 Fix issue where changing channel limit (MODE +l) jams server and does not enable users JOIN Check if setting MODE +l 2 in a channel that has 3 users causes issues